Christian2147/Christian2147/README.md

 My interests span many different fields of Computer and Information Science:

-- **Desktop Application Development**
-    Designing and building powerful desktop software to improve productivity and user experience.
+- **Desktop Application Development:** Designing and building powerful desktop software to improve productivity and user experience.

-- **Mobile Application Development**
-    Creating intuitive and responsive apps for Android and iOS devices to reach users on the go.
+- **Mobile Application Development:** Creating intuitive and responsive apps for Android and iOS devices to reach users on the go.

-- **Game Development**
-    Developing engaging and immersive games using modern engines and tools.
+- **Game Development:** Developing engaging and immersive games using modern engines and tools.

-- **Web Development**
-    Building dynamic, scalable, and user-friendly web applications and services.
+- **Web Development:** Building dynamic, scalable, and user-friendly web applications and services.

-- **Systems Development**
-    Working on low-level software such as operating systems, drivers, and system utilities.
+- **Systems Development:** Working on low-level software such as operating systems, drivers, and system utilities.

-- **Cybersecurity Programming**
-    Writing secure code, developing security tools, and automating vulnerability assessments to protect systems.
+- **Cybersecurity Programming:** Writing secure code, developing security tools, and automating vulnerability assessments to protect systems.

 ## 🚀 Current/Popular Projects